-The term "Stolen Generations" refers to Aboriginal and Torres Strait Islander Australians who were forcibly removed, as children, from their families and communities and placed into institutional care or with non-Indigenous foster families.
+The term 'Stolen Generations' refers to Aboriginal and Torres Strait Islander Australians who were forcibly removed, as children, from their families and communities and placed into institutional care or with non- Indigenous foster families by government, welfare or church organisations.
 Many of these removals occurred as the result of official laws and policies aimed at assimilating the Aboriginal and Torres Strait Islander population into the wider community.
-The authorities involved were from government, welfare or church organisations.

-The 1997 Bringing Them Home report (resulting from the Human Rights and Equal Opportunity Commission's Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from their Families), found that between 1 in 10 and 3 in 10 children were forcibly removed in the years between 1910 and 1970 (removal practices began as early as the mid-1800s).
+The 1997 Bringing Them Home report (resulting from the Human Rights and Equal Opportunity Commission's Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from their Families), found that between 1 in 10 and 3 in 10 children were forcibly removed in the years between 1910 and 1970, with removal practices beginning as early as the mid-1800s.
 The Western Australian and Queensland Governments have confirmed that during that period, all Aboriginal and Torres Strait Islander families in their States were affected by the forced removal of children.

-It's important to understand that the term Stolen Generations refers to those children who were removed on the basis of their race (proof of neglect was often not required).
+It's important to understand that the term 'Stolen Generations' refers to those children who were removed on the basis of their race.
 The predominant aim of the forced removal of Aboriginal and Torres Strait Islander children from their families was to absorb or assimilate children with mixed ancestry into the non-Indigenous community.
 As Brisbane's Telegraph newspaper reported in May 1937: